-“How do I login to WordPress?” is one of the most common WordPress questions that we get asked.
+‘How do I log in to WordPress?’
+That’s one of the most common WordPress questions that we get asked.

 Beginners often have a hard time finding their WordPress login page URL, and this prevents them from working on their website.

-The login page is the door between your website and the management dashboard of your site also known as the admin area.
-Once logged in, you can create new posts, add new pages, change your design, add plugins, etc.
+The login page is the door between your WordPress website and the management dashboard of your site also known as the admin area.
+Once logged in, you can create new posts, add new pages, change your design, add plugins, and more.

 Both of these URLs will redirect you to the WordPress login page.